ofri/Open-Knesset/README.rst

     easy_install pip
     pip install virtualenv

-- Download and install the installers matching your architecture for PIL_ and lxml_ (version 2.3.x).
+- Download and install the installers matching your architecture for PIL_, lxml_ (version 2.3.x) and ujson_.
 - Download and install `GitHub for Windows`_.
 - Run the GitHub program (should have an icon on the desktop).
 Sign in with your username and password.